watson-developer-cloud/visual-recognition-utils/README.md

     classifier-create [options]     Create a new custom classifier classifier-delete [options]     Delete a custom classifier
-    key-set <key>                   Save your Watson Visual Recognition key in CLI preferences key-unset                       Remove your Watson Visual Recognition key in CLI preferences
+    key-set <key>                   Save your Watson Visual Recognition key in CLI preferences key-unset                       Remove your Watson Visual Recognition key in CLI preference

   Options: